patrick-g-zhang/fairseq/README2.md

         2>&1 | tee -a ${SAVE_DIR}/train.log
 ```
 ### Add new dictionary class for phoneme dictionary
+- 27th March: add ‘nosep’ to phoneme dictionary indicates there is no word split, 'dict.txt' to 'dict_noseq.txt'

 ## BPE and phoneme bert joint training